sirine-chahma/DSCI_532_L02_group207_dashboards/CODE_OF_CONDUCT.md

 ### Enforcement

-Any instances of behavior that violate the Code of Conduct can be reported to the project maintainers through GitHub.
+Any instances of behavior that violate the Code of Conduct can be reported to the project maintainers by messaging via. email brayden.tang1@gmail.com.
 The maintainers will then review all of the relevant complaints and ultimately, take the necessary action against the relevant contributor(s) in question.
+Consequences, as mentioned earlier, include temporary or permanent bans from this repository.

 Note that this principle also applies to the project maintainers themselves.
 Maintainers will be disciplined by other project leaders.

 ### Attribution

 This Code of Conduct has been written based on the [tidyverse's](https://github.com/tidyverse/tidyverse.org/blob/master/CODE_OF_CONDUCT.md) and [Pandas'](https://github.com/pandas-dev/pandas-governance/blob/master/code-of-conduct.md) Code of Conducts.
+In turn, this Code of Conduct is based on the [Contributor Covenant's](https://www.contributor-covenant.org/version/2/0/code_of_conduct.md) Code of Conduct.